 San Francisco Museum of Modern Art

-After three solid years of revamping by lauded Norway-based design firm Snøhetta, the Museum of Modern Art finally opened in May 2016.
-The new SFMOMA has 45,000-square-feet of public art you can see gratis, plus a new floor entirely devoted to the Pritzger Center for Photography, with 17,800 images (including some as old as photography itself).
+After three solid years of revamping by lauded Norway-based design firm Snøhetta, the Museum of Modern Art reopened as the SFMOMA.
+Its 45,000 square feet of public art is free to enter, and there's an entire floor devoted to the Pritzger Center for Photography, with 17,800 images (including some as old as photography itself).
 An exhibit on pop, minimal, and figurative art starring Andy Warhol and Roy Lichtenstein is ongoing.

 Salt & Straw

-Portlandia’s most delicious edible export has a newly opened Bay Area location in Pacific Heights.
-Among the many locavore ice cream flavors, we love the Imperfect Produce’s Candied Citrus & Whey Caramel and the Roasted Sunchoke Mock Apple Pie.
+Portlandia’s most delicious edible export now has a Bay Area location in Pacific Heights.
+Among the many locavore ice cream flavors, we love the Chocolate Gooey Brownie, Mt.
+Tam Cheese with Toasted Acme Bread, and Feve's Chocolate Cinnamon Toast Crunch.
 If you don't want to wait in line for a fresh scoop, grab a pint from the freezer and proceed straight to checkout.

-The Chinese answer to Eataly, China Live is a 30,000-square-foot foodie emporium that houses multiple restaurants (including Eight Tables, by James Beard Award winning Executive Chef George Chen, slated to open this September); inventive bars (like Bar Central, where locals flock for Marin Kombucha); and a clean-lined marketplace that’s full of edible Chinese imports (look no further for the most interesting soy sauce selection in the city).
+The Chinese answer to Eataly, China Live is a 30,000-square-foot foodie emporium that houses multiple restaurants including Eight Tables by James Beard Award-winning executive chef George Chen; inventive bars like Bar Central, where locals flock for Marin Kombucha; and a clean-lined marketplace that’s full of edible Chinese imports (look no further for the most interesting soy sauce selection in the city).

 When Hawaiian Erin Lang moved to SF, she became obsessed with making frozen treats.
 It turned into a calling: she now serves up highly 'grammable popsicles and ice cream sandwiches (like the raspberry mousse dipped in white chocolate and topped with rainbow sprinkles) from both the Garden Creamery food truck and her first brick-and-mortar on 20th Street.